 \subsection{Organization of the paper}

-In section~\ref{section: AnalyticalQuantization} we give an analytical approach to the $\SL2C$ action on the genus $0$ part of the CohFT.
-We recall basic facts about Givental's action in section~\ref{section: GiventalsAction}.
-In section~\ref{section: GiventalsQuantization} we define an analog of the $\SL2C$ action that is later approved by means of graphical calculus to coincide with tha analytical approach and also with the action of $\hat R^\sigma$ as above.
-We compute $\hat R^\sigma$ action on a CohFT higher genera data and prove Theorem~\ref{th:HigherGenera} in section~\ref{section: HigherGenus}.
-In section~\ref{section: coordinateFree} we write the $\SL2C$ action in terms of Givental's group action only.
-We discuss singularity theory applications in section~\ref{section: totalAncestorPotential} giving the proof of Theorem~\ref{theorem: MR-BT equivalence}.
-Using this singularity theory result we compute the genus zero Gromov--Witten potentials of the orbifolds $\PP^1_{4,4,2}$ and $\PP^1_{6,3,2}$.
+In Section~\ref{section: AnalyticalQuantization} we give an analytical approach to the $\SLC$ action on the genus $0$ part of the CohFT and show the modularity of the GW--theory of $\PP^1_{2,2,2,2}$ under this action.
+We recall basic facts about Givental's action in Section~\ref{section: GiventalsAction}.
+In Section~\ref{section: aaa} we define Givental's action analog of the analytical $\SLC$ action.
+In Section~\ref{section: coordinateFree} we write the $\SLC$ action in terms of Givental's group action only.
+We discuss singularity theory applications in Section~\ref{section: totalAncestorPotential}.